-Quality assurance is therefore mainly about maintaining standards and ensuring you have the best possible experience at UPFBE.
+Quality assurance is mainly about maintaining standards and ensuring you have the best possible experience at UPFBE.
 The range of quality assurance processes and procedures includes the following:

-- Annual monitoring The University reviews how programmes are doing every year. - External Examining Independent moderators who help ensure academic standards are being met but are also comparable nationally. - Student feedback and representation This includes student surveys, PVG meetings and student representation.
+- Annual monitoring The School reviews how programmes are doing every year. - Student feedback and representation This includes student surveys, PVG meetings and student representation.